cado-security/product-help/docs/cado-response/settings/gcp-settings.md

       "client_x509_cert_url": "..."
     }

-#### Types of Credential
+### Types of Credentials

-##### Service Accounts
+#### Service Accounts

-The simplest method for setting up is to use a service account, which will give you a permanent key.
+The simplest method to add GCP credentials to Cado Response is to use a service account, which will give you a permanent key.
 Naturally these are very sensitive but they are easy to manage and simple to set up.
-They will work on AWS and Azure in the Cado platform.
+Adding GCP credntials for service accounts is supported by Cado Response when deployed in both AWS and Azure.

 For more see:
 * https://console.cloud.google.com/iam-admin/serviceaccounts